Audit Committee

 • the quality of support provided to the Committee by the external audit partner.

 Committee members, together with the Group Finance Director and the divisional finance directors, were requested to provide detailed feedback on the effectiveness of the external auditor.
-The Chairman of the Committee also sought feedback from the Chief Executive and the internal auditor.
+The Chairman of the Committee also sought feedback from the internal auditor.
 The Company Secretary subsequently produced a paper summarising the responses, which was considered by the Committee at length.
 The Committee subsequently concluded that the quality of the external audit team remains very high, the external audit process is operating effectively, and Deloitte LLP continues to prove effective in its role as external auditor.

 Audit tendering

 The Committee has reviewed the regulations provided by the European Commission (as they form part of retained UK law) and the Competition and Markets Authority (“CMA”) on audit tendering.
-Rotation of the external audit firm is required by 2024 and the Committee has commenced preparation for the tender process in order to appoint a new external auditor by the end of this financial year.
+Rotation of the external audit firm is required by 2024 and last year’s report had outlined the Committee’s intention to undertake an external audit tender process in 2022.
+The Committee is pleased to confirm that the tender process has now concluded and, subject to shareholder approval, PwC LLP has been selected as the Company’s new external auditor for the financial year ending 31 December 2024.
 The current audit engagement partner was appointed in 2019.

-The Company’s audit firm is required to be rotated by 2024.
-Therefore, the new audit engagement partner will serve until the new audit firm assumes the role of the incumbent external auditor.
+Therefore, the audit engagement partner will serve until PwC LLP assumes the role of the incumbent external auditor.

 Non-audit services